andy277/course_api/README.md

 ## DELETE request:
 ``/api/courses/<course_id>``

-Provide an ID to this endpoint to delete a specific course
+Provide an ID to this endpoint to delete a specific course.

 ### Example using Postman:
 ![Delete course example](assets/img/course_api_delete_course.png)